 You may NOT sell across states lines.
-If you sell online, the sales must be in the state.
+There is also NO SHIPPING anywhere for home-based processors due to Health Department regulations.
 We get this question a lot, and below is the wording that is in House Bill 468:

 “Food products that may only be offered for sale directly to consumers within this state, including from the home-based processor’s home, whether by pick-up or delivery, at a market, roadside stand, community event, or online.
 These food products may be used in preparing and serving food.”

 Yes, There Is A Difference Between A Processor and Microprocessor

 See the above question for the definition of a home-based processor.
 The new law only allows home-based processors to bake from home kitchens without being a farmer.
 We originally asked for microprocessors to be included in the bill, but that was removed with the House Committee.
 To be a home-based microprocessor, you are still required to be a farmer.

 The definition of a home-based microprocessor is: “Home-based microprocessor” means a farmer who, in the farmer’s home or certified or permitted kitchen, produces or processes foods, but not limited to acid foods, formulated acid food products, acidified food products, or low-acid canned foods, and who has a gross income of less than sixty thousand dollars ($60,000) annually from the sale of the product.

 “Certified” means any person or home-based microprocessor who:

 Has attended the Kentucky Cooperative Extension Service’s micro-processing program or pilot micro-processing program and has been identified by the Kentucky Cooperative Extension Service as having satisfactorily completed the prescribed course of instruction; or has attended some other school pursuant to 21 C.F.R. sec.
 114.10.